 The Christian's Way of Life

-The Christian life is about trusting in God according to Dr. Martyn Lloyd-Jones.
-In this sermon he looks at Romans 8:3-4.
-Here we see that salvation comes not through our own works, but it comes as a free gift in Christ Jesus!
-All attempts to seek God on our own are doomed to fail, for it is God that reveals Himself to us and gives us the Gospel.
-What is the Gospel?
+According to Dr. Martyn Lloyd-Jones in this sermon on Romans 8:3–4, the Christian life is about trusting in God.
+Salvation comes not through works, but as a free gift in Christ Jesus.
+All attempts to seek God on one’s own are doomed to fail for it is God that reveals Himself and gives the gospel.
+What is the gospel?
 It is the message that Christ has died for sinners in order that they would not have to suffer for their own sin.
-For under the Law, there is condemnation – but Jesus died in order to fulfil the Law.
-Now, Christians are to live in the power of Christ and seek holiness and righteousness.
-Yet, the Bible never says that we will be completely free from sin in this life.
+For under the law, there is condemnation but Jesus died in order to fulfil the law.
+Christians are to live now in the power of Christ and seek holiness and righteousness.
+Yet, the Bible never says that humanity will be completely free from sin in this life.
 Nevertheless, Christians are still free from the power of the flesh and sin.
-By trusting in Jesus, we are made right with God, and though we sin, our hope remains in Christ, not ourselves.
-Dr. Lloyd-Jones preaches the most important message because it concerns the eternal destiny of each and every one of us.
-It asks the question: do you believe in Jesus?
+By trusting in Jesus, they are made right with God and though they sin, their hope remains in Christ and not themselves.
+Dr. Lloyd-Jones preaches the most important message because it concerns the eternal destiny of everyone: “do you believe in Jesus?”

 About Dr. Martyn Lloyd-Jones